Office of Federal Contract Compliance Programs (OFCCP)

 Equal Opportunity Specialists play a key role in conducting compliance evaluations of federal contractors, investigating complaints and providing compliance assistance.

-The following skill sets are required for this position:
+The following skill sets are required for these positions:

 - Knowledge of investigative techniques and statistical concepts